It is not possible to combine the course with other courses.

 Business organizations are based either explicitly or implicitly on a business model.
 The business model specifies how the company creates, delivers and captures value.
 The purpose of this course is to illuminate how business organizations can design sustainable business models, i.e. business models that align and integrate the company’s economic, social and environmental goal attainment in its strategy and core activities.
 This implies enhancing the company’s positive externalities and minimizing its negative externalities, in a way that enhances the perceived value of the company’s offerings to customers and other key stakeholders.
 Thus, firms may enhance financial performance while creating value for a broader set of stakeholders.

-To view the curriculum for INN3024 Sustainable Business Model Innovation, please search here.
-Do notice that the curriculum might not be ready until a few weeks prior to the official semester start.
+To view the course material for INN3024 Sustainable Business Model Innovation, please search here.
+Do notice that the overview might not be available until a few weeks before the official semester start.